Sanjith0/WashLink/README.md

 # WashLink

-A mobile-first car wash booking application built with Next.js, React, and Tailwind CSS.
+A mobile-first car wash booking application built with React, Vite, and Tailwind CSS.

 ## Features